-C. Normal Power:
+A. Normal Power

-Normal power (a minimum of one dedicated 20A/120V circuit) shall be provided to duplex convenience receptacles serving the Communications Room (on UPS preferred).
-Receptacle shall be spaced at 6-foot on center along walls and at 18-inches above the finished floor.
+Commercial power (dedicated 20A/120V circuit) shall be provided to duplex convenience receptacles serving the Communications Room per NEC.
 The receptacles shall be accessible at all times and not be blocked by racks, cabinets or other equipment.

-D. System Power Requirements:
+B. System Power Requirements

-All systems requiring A/C power in MDF's and IDF's shall be provided with an uninterruptible power system (UPS).
+All systems requiring A/C power shall be provided with an uninterruptible power system (UPS).
 The UPS shall be sized to accommodate calculated load plus 200% with run time of 15 minutes.
 Minimum size of floor mount UPS units shall be 20 kVA, minimum size of rack mount units shall be 1400 VA.
 Floor units shall be equipped with a Battery Cabinet and Emergency Bypass Cabinet.
 Output panel board for UPS power distribution should be located in the communication room.
 The UPS shall be provided with a network interface card for Simple Network Management Protocol (SNMP) connection.
 The UPS shall also be provided with components for the Building Automation System (BAS) connection, compatible with the Johnson Controls' Metasys System.

-17.2.21 Auxiliary HVAC Power Receptacle
+C. Auxiliary HVAC Power Receptacle

-All communication rooms shall be equipped with a 30A/208V normal power twist lock receptacle capable of supporting an emergency cooling unit.
+Communication rooms shall be equipped with a 30A/208V normal power twist lock receptacle capable of supporting an emergency cooling unit.
+Confirm requirement with MAA OT.